claceio/docs/content/docs/Applications/Lifecycle/index.md

 - During `app create` and `app reload`, the commit id takes precedence over the branch name if both are specified.
 - During `app reload`, if no branch and commit are specified, the newest code is checked out from the current branch. `main` is used as current branch if no branch was previously specified for the app.

-## Glob Pattern

-The app reload/promote/approve/list commands accept a glob pattern. `example.com:**` will match apps under the example.com domain. `*:**` will match all apps in all domains, `all` is a shortcut for this.
-When using glob patterns, place the pattern inside double-quotes to avoid issues with shell star expansion.
-For example, `"example.com:**"`

-The default for list command is to list all apps.
-All other command require an glob pattern to be specified explicitly.

-When multiple apps are being updated, if any one app fails, the whole operation is rolled back.
-This allows for atomic updates across multiple applications.

-Use the `--dry-run` option with any write CLI call to verify if the options specified are correct before the actual run.
-No changes are committed during dry-run.

 ## Preview Apps

 Preview allows the creation of any number of linked preview apps for a main app.
 This is supported for apps created from GitHub source.
 The commit id to use needs to be specified when creating the preview.
 For example,